WennderSantos/wenndersantos.github.io/_posts/2017-09-02-some-steps-for-a-happy-tfs-migration.md

 And if you try to install features that depends on third part software, you will see an error like this:
 ![Error server without internet]({{ site.baseurl }}/assets/img/steps-tfs-migration/error-server-without-internet.png)

+It's possible to install the update dependencies separately.
+So, you can download it using another computer.

 # Stay in touch, this post is being written